 They are combined with salt and chilli powder, added to numerous kinds of delicious, but very high fat fried snack foods made from chick pea and rice flour, and even eaten plain, in a pinch, or mixed with some fresh coconut and raw sugar.

 The version sold on the street in India are whole dry roasted chickpea, which you will in any South Asian or Middle Eastern market.
-The kind I prefer, dry roasted split chickpea is only going to be found in the Indian market, (or online here).
+The kind I prefer, dry roasted split chickpea is only going to be found in the Indian market, or online.

 Tamil Vegetarian Cooking

-Dry roasted chickpea is a mainstay in Tamil vegetarian cooking, amping up the protein quotient in cooked vegetable dishes and also chutneys and pachadis, which are raw vegetable or even fruit side dishes.
+Split dry roasted garabanzo is a mainstay in Tamil vegetarian cooking, amping up the protein quotient in cooked vegetable dishes and also chutneys and pachadis, which are raw vegetable or even fruit side dishes.
 I prefer the split version even for snacking because I think the texture is ever so slightly softer, and because then you don’t have pieces of hull.

 Persians are great lovers of saffron and cardamon, not to mention rose, and make an array of delightful, subtle, little cookies with rice, wheat, or chickpea flour, saffron, cardamon, and rose water.